Albert Pfluger

 Albert Pfluger (13 October 1907, Oensingen – 14 September 1993, Zürich) was a Swiss mathematician, specializing in complex function theory.

 Biography

 Pfluger, the son of a farmer, attended secondary school in Stans.
-He then studied mathematics at ETH Zürich, where in 1935 he received his promotion (Ph.D) under George Pólya with thesis Über eine Interpretation gewisser Konvergenz- und Fortsetzungseigenschaften Dirichlet'scher Reihen.
+He then studied mathematics at ETH Zürich, where in 1935 he received his promotion (Ph.D) under George Pólya with a thesis Über eine Interpretation gewisser Konvergenz- und Fortsetzungseigenschaften Dirichlet'scher Reihen.
 Afterwards, he became a Gymnasium teacher at the canton school in Zug and the canton school in Solothurn.
 He received his habilitation qualification in 1938 and in 1939 became a professor extraordinarius for applied mathematics and mathematical physics at the University of Fribourg.
 At ETH Zürich he became a professor extraordinarius in 1940 and in 1943 a professor ordinarius in the professorial chair vacated by George Pólya in 1940.
 Pfluger retired from ETH Zürich in 1978 as professor emeritus.